 As a screening tool LASS provides invaluable information about the nature of a students difficulties enabling a much more focused approach to in-depth assessment where necessary.Cathy Ellis, SpLD Teacher, London

 LASS is a multi-functional assessment system that students find challenging and entertaining.
 The program employs the unique 'adaptive algorithm' developed by Lucid that ensures assessments are as brief as practicable without losing their accuracy.
+It is easy to administer, requiring no specific training and minimal supervision.
+LASS 8-11 was re-standardised, fully digitised and updated in 2019 with enhanced reporting features and interpretation guidance and is now available online on our GL Ready platform and compatible with most devices.
 It is available in two versions: LASS 8-11 and LASS 11-15.

 What does LASS enable the teacher to do?